Average Distance in a General Class of Scale-Free Networks with Underlying Geometry: Model and Results

 \subsection{Definition of the Model}

 In this paper we study properties of a very general random graph model, where both the set of vertices $V$ and the set of edges $E$ are random.
-Each vertex $v$ comes with a weight $\w v$ and with a random position $\x v$ in a geometric space $\Space$.
+Each vertex $v$ comes with a weight $\w v$, which will essentially be the expected degree of $v$, and with a random position $\x v$ in a geometric space $\Space$.
 We now give the full definition, first for the weight sequence and then for the resulting random graph.

 \paragraph{Power law weights:} For $n \in \N$ let $\w{} = (\w 1, \ldots, \w n)$ be a non-increasing sequence of positive weights.
 We call $\W := \sum_{v=1}^n \w v$ the \emph{total weight}.
-Throughout this paper we will assume that the weights follow a \emph{power law}: the fraction of vertices with weight at least $w$ is $\approx w^{1-\beta}$ for some $2<\beta < 3$ (the \emph{power-law exponent} of $\w{}$).
-More precisely, we assume that for some $\barw = \barw(n)$ with $n^{\omega(1/\log\log n)}\leq\barw \leq n^{(1-\Omega(1))/(\beta-1)}$, the sequence $\w{}$ satisfies the following conditions: \begin{enumerate}[(PL1)] \item the minimum weight is constant, i.e., $\wmin := \min\{\w{v} \mid 1 \le v \le n\} = \Omega(1)$; \item for all $\eta >0$ there exist constants $c_1,c_2>0$ such that
+Throughout this paper we will assume that the weights follow a \emph{power law}: the fraction of vertices with weight at least $w$ is $\approx w^{1-\beta}$ for some $\beta > 2$ (the \emph{power-law exponent} of $\w{}$).
+More precisely, we assume that for some $\barw = \barw(n)$ with $n^{\omega(1/\log\log n)}\leq\barw \leq n^{(1-\Omega(1))/(\beta-1)}$, the sequence $\w{}$ satisfies the following conditions: \begin{enumerate}[(PL1)] \item the minimum weight is constant, i.e., \item for all $\eta >0$ there exist constants $c_1,c_2>0$ such that

 where the first inequality holds for all $\wmin \leq w \leq \barw$ and the second for all $w \geq \wmin$. \end{enumerate} We remark that these are standard assumptions for power-law graphs with average degree $\Theta(1)$.
 Note that since $\barw \le n^{(1-\Omega(1))/(\beta-1)}$, there are $n^{\Omega(1)}$ vertices with weight at least $\barw$.
 On the other hand, no vertex has weight larger than $(c_2 n)^{1/(\beta-1-\eta)}$.